-Status of employees in the Group
+Status of employees in the Group As of March 31, 2022

-Number of employees (person) 96 (44)
+umber of employees (person) 201 (47)

-Notes)
+(Notes)

-- (1) The number of employees includes full-time employees and members on temporary transfer assignments.
-It does not include the number of Members of the Board of Directors who also hold positions as Company employees or dispatch workers sent from a temp agencies. - (2) The number of contract employees are stated in the brackets ().
+(1) The number of employees includes full-time employees and members on temporary transfer assignments.
+It does not include the number of Members of the Board of Directors who also hold positions as Company employees or dispatch workers sent from a temp agencies.

+(2) The number of contract employees are stated in the brackets ().
 This number includes part-time workers but excludes those who work in the Group as second jobs.